Sales

 How to Calculate Sales Win Rate?

-This is how you can calculate the sales win rate using the sales opportunities won and lost.
+This is how you can calculate win rates using the sales opportunities won and lost.

 Formula to calculate win rate